nimu77/nimu77.github.io/_posts/2020-09-23-KNN-Classification-from-Scratch.md

 ### Notification

 {: .box-note}
 **Note:** In the notebook, I have normalized the data using StandardScaler.
 This will normally distribute data around 0, with a standard deviation of 1.
-This is done, so that attribute with higher value will not dominate in terms of classification.

 ```python
 from sklearn.preprocessing import StandardScaler